kappanjoe/seedling-tracker/README.md

 ## Changelog

 <details>

+### v1.3
+- Added new "1st Anniversary Snack" decor
+- Updated `seeds.json` to version 1.0 (full schema for groupings and current decor)
+- You can now turn on game-based counting using the prefs menu to check if your Deco Tracker totals match your game!

 ### v1.2
 - Button in toolbar now opens preferences menu with options to set theme (dark mode, etc.), hide color labels, etc.